 Cost: Adults €5, Reduced rate €3, Free admission: students, Individuals under 21 years old, Museumskaart holders, LuxembourgCard holders, and ICOM members.

 Musée Dräi Eechelen

 Housed in the restored eighteenth century Fort Thüngen, the permanent galleries of the museum document the history of the fortress in relation to Luxembourg City.
 The two are closely linked, as military history has shaped the appearance and identity of the city since the Middle Ages.
 The building itself forms a major part of the exhibit; the visitor can explore the network of fantastically preserved tunnels inside.
-The displays are further enhanced by original objects and documents from the museum collections.

 When: Tuesday-Sunday from 10am to 6pm.
 Open late on Wednesday evenings until 8pm.
 Closed Mondays, 1 May, 23 June, 15 August, 1 November, 25 December, and 1 January.

 Where: 5 Park Dräi Eechelen (map)

 Cost: Permanent Exhibition is free.
 Temporary exhibitions: Adults €7, Students Free.

 Musée d’Art Moderne Grand-Duc Jean (Mudam)